Practical Operator Sketching Framework for Accelerating Iterative Data-Driven Solutions in Inverse Problems: Numerical Experiments

 For our SkLSPD we choose the Option 2 presented in our Section III-B, with the coarse-to-fine sketch-size.
-For all these networks, we choose the subnetworks $\Pm_{\te_k}$ and $\D_{\te_k}$ to have 3 convolutional layers (with a skip connection between the first channel of input and the output) and 32 channels, with kernel size 5, and we do not use momentum option for simplicity and memory efficiency.
+For all these networks, we choose the subnetworks $\Pm_{\te_k}$ and $\D_{\te_k}$ to have 3 convolutional layers (with a skip connection between the first channel of input and the output) and 32 channels, with kernel size 5.
 The starting point $x_0$ is set to be the standard filtered-backprojection for all the unrolling networks.
 We set all of them to have 12 algorithmic layers ($K=12$).
 For the up/down-samplers in our Sketched LSPD, we simply choose the bilinear upsample and downsample functions in Pytorch.
 When called, the up-sampler increase the input image 4 times larger (from $256 \times 256$ to $512 \times 512$), while the down-sampler makes the input image 4 times smaller (from $512 \times 512$ to $256 \times 256$).
 While the full forward operator $A$ is defined on the grid of $512 \times 512$, the sketched operator $A_s$ is defined on the grid of $256 \times 256$ hence requires only a half of the computation in this setting.
 We use the coarse-to-fine strategy for SkLSPD, where we sketch the first 8 layers, but left the last 4 layers unsketched.
 We also implement and test the SkLSPD with a light-weight dual-subnetwork (corresponding to a proximal operator of a weighted $\ell_2$ loss with learnable weights, see the SkLSPD-LW in Section IV).

-In addition, we also implement the Learned SGD \cite{liu2021sgd} in our setting which can be view as a simple special case of our LSPD network (see Section III-A) .
+In addition, we also implement the Learned SGD \citep{liu2021sgd} in our setting which can be viewed as a simple special case of our LSPD network (see Section III-A) .
 Here for LSGD we choose the same parameterization of primal sub-networks as our LSPD (except by their original design the LSGD subnetworks only take 1 input channel).
 To make a fair comparison, since LSGD do not have dual-subnetworks, we allow the LSGD to have 24 layers, such that the total number learnable parameters is similar to our LSPD.